-6.0 - CONCLUSION
+6.0 CONCLUSION

-HE DEBATE OVER EUTHANASIA will not go away quickly.
+The debate over euthanasia will not go away quickly.
 The door for euthanasia was opened 22 years ago when abortion became an accepted instrument of death to the unborn.
 We are, however, in a much better position to fight the euthanasia battle as it is based, in many respects, upon the same grounds as those used by the proponents of abortion.